My tips for photographing your child’s nativity play

 2. Sit in the front row

 If you’re not in the first two rows you are best to choose an aisle seat so that you can stand up at the side without blocking anyone.
-That is what I did for these photos of my eldest in his play last year.
+That is what I did for these photos of my eldest in this nativity play.

 If you have a longer lens than the kit lens your camera came with, then I would definitely suggest using it.
 You’re likely to be quite a distance from your child so you may need a longer lens to get in close.